mahmoud/words/drafts/making_of_boltons.md

 ## Technical

+One explicit technical goal was many functionalities grouped together by a consistent quality and factor (lightweight, well-described), such that extensive cross-pollination of knowledge across subject matters could occur in the docs.
+Someone looking for a cache might learn a technique or two about debugging or statistics.

 Python 3 compatibility is a headache and between Ashes and Boltons, I think I've written enough infrastructural Python 3 to know.
 Everywhere I look I still see signs that Python 3 does not add to the success of